spiralhalo/CanvasTutorial/Chapter-5-2.md

   // Store the index of the item before it int before = current_length - 1;

-  // Only loop if there are items before current, and if the
+  // Increment the length of the array current_length ++;

-  // depth of the item before current is lower (closer)
+  // Loop while there is an item before the current one
-  // because we want to short it from highest to lowest depth. while (current > 0 && depth_values[current] > depth_values[before]) {
+  // and if that item, importantly, has a lower depth. while (current > 0 && depth_values[current] > depth_values[before]) {

-    // Inside the loop, the item before is guaranteed to have
-    // higher depth.
-Let's switch its place with the current item. vec4 temp_color = color_values[current];
+    // Swap the current item with the item before it vec4 temp_color = color_values[current];
     float temp_depth = depth_values[current];